Research Faculty Affiliates

 annamaria.csizmadia@uconn.edu phone: 203.251.9586

-amanda Amanda Denes, PhD., Associate Professor in the Department of Communication at the University of Connecticut, Storrs.
+amanda Amanda Denes, PhD., Professor in the Department of Communication at the University of Connecticut, Storrs.
 Her research focuses on communication in various types of interpersonal relationships such as romantic relationships, parent-child relationships, and friendships.
 Much of her work looks at the association between communication in interpersonal relationships and people’s physiological, psychological, and relational health.
 In particular, she is interested in why individuals disclose information about themselves to others, how they disclose that information, and the effects of such disclosures on individuals and their relationships.

 amanda.denes@uconn.edu phone: 860.486.6139